Hassium118/3rd-Year-Project/README.md

 Prediction: PCB | Confidence: 0.94 | FPS: 8.3
 Prediction: not-PCB | Confidence: 0.87 | FPS: 8.1
 ```
+ ## Conclusion  & Future Works
+ This study investigates the feasibility of deploying quantized convolutional neural networks on the OpenMV Cam H7 in the context of sorting WEEE.
+The central finding is that deployment on the embedded device is not only a theoretical application, but is empirically achievable with high accuracies.
+Of all the models evaluated, MobileNetV2 with alpha = 0.35 resulted in the top performing architecture and variant, achieving a post-quantization accuracy of 92.88%, only occupying 959.6KB of memory.
+In addition, MobileNetV1 at alpha = 0.25 also deployed successfully, achieving 90.03\% accuracy with almost half the memory usage.
+The final verdict was that since both models are able to be deployed on the embedded device, the marginal accuracy gain of roughly 2% is worth the extra memory footprint.

+Architectures like EfficientNet-B0 model could not be deployed due to its model size exceeding the tensor arena constraint, making this a key contribution to the study.
+The results displayed in this paper prove the viability of applying deep learning architectures on the edge, without the need for cloud connectivity.

+The classifier model developed in this study outputs a binary decision, PCB or not-PCB.
+However it does not provide any spatial information regarding where in the frame the object of interest is located.
+The sorting algorithm in this study assumes the PCB waste presented on the conveyor belts are pre-processed and are uniformly aligned in a known location.
+This presents potential issues where mistakes in this section of the sorting pipeline has direct negative consequences to the output.
+For the seamless integration of robotic arms or deflectors, spatial coordinates are essential.
+The natural next step is to investigate concepts like object detection, using lightweight edge frameworks like FOMO (Faster Objects, More Objects).
 ---

 ## References